 "How come?"

 She was opening the pizza box.
-"I don't know," she said.
+"I don't know," she said, perplexity was written on her face.
 "To get clothes maybe."
-I could tell she had on a different outfit and had more to say.
-"You wanting to put this thing on hold?"
+I had noticed that she had on a different outfit and seemed to have more to say.

+Knowing how this sort of thing goes, I interjected: "You wanting to put this thing on hold?"

 "No," she virtually screamed and was now in tears.
 She came over and hugged me harder than ever before.
 "I just wanted to see what it would be like back where I've been without you to see if I could even handle it.
-I couldn't Ricky.
+I couldn't, Ricky.
 Please don't let me go."
 Jennifer was standing with her front paws, one on each of us.
 So Danni let go of me and picked Jennifer up and hugged her.
-"It's okay Jenni, you're my dog now."
+"It's okay Jenni, you're both of our dog now."

 So that bit of melodrama came to a pleasant enough end.
 We sat down and ate pizza with all three of us back in a good frame of mind.
 When we were done Danni asked whether I had had any luck in finding Ricky.
-I had to admit that I didn't consider my effort successful, but I had tried and hadn't liked where he had been hiding.
-"Can I read it?" she asked eagerly.
+I had to admit that I didn't consider my effort lucky or successful, but I had tried and hadn't liked where I had found him hiding.

+"Can I read it?" she asked eagerly but with empathy.

 "Yeah, sure.
 But can we please be done with Richard O'Hare then; he would like to be transmigrated."

 "We'll get that done then.
 Okay?" and she went off into the bedroom.

 Before long she was back.
 I'm still sitting on the couch with Jenni beside me, her head in my lap with me stroking it having nothing better to do.
-Danni sat down on the other side of Jennifer Laying her hand on Jenni's back.
+Danni sat down on the other side of Jennifer Laying her long slim fingers on Jenni's back.
 She was eerily quiet for some time.
 I looked over at her finally noting that she was deep in some morose thought or other.

 Eventually I could take it no longer.
 "What...?"
 I interrogated.